Mory Diaw: Club career

 Diaw began his career in the youth teams of Paris Saint-Germain (PSG).
 He made one senior appearance, playing 17 minutes in a friendly against TSV Hartberg on 8 July 2014.
 After being released by PSG in 2015, Diaw signed for Portuguese Segunda Liga outfit Mafra on 29 July 2015.

 In April 2017, Diaw went on trial with EFL Championship side Leeds United.
 He joined Bulgarian side Lokomotiv Plovdiv in July 2017.
 Following a short and successful trial period, on 8 July 2017 he signed a 2-year contract.

 In 2019, Diaw joined FC United Zürich in Switzerland.
 In June 2019, he signed for second-tier Swiss club Lausanne-Sport, where he replaced the injured second goalkeeper Dany Da Silva.

 Diaw made his return to France on 14 June 2022, signing for Ligue 1 side Clermont on a two-year contract with an option for a further year.

+On 8 October 2023, in a Ligue 1 match at Montpellier, Diaw was hit by a firework thrown from the crowd, leading to the abandonment of the match.

+On 3 February 2025, Diaw moved on loan to Rodez in Ligue 2.

+On 12 July 2025, Diaw signed a two-season contract with Le Havre.

+International career

+Diaw made his international debut for Senegal in a 4–2 friendly win over Brazil on 21 June 2023.

+In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.